marlinspike/whisper_transcribe_video/README.md

 - num_splits: The number of audio files to split the video into.
 Defaults to 10
 - output_file: The name of the output file.
 Defaults to the code of the YouTube video (e.g. dQw4w9WgXcQ in the example above)
 - transcription_file: The name of the transcription file.
 Defaults to the output_file with a .txt extension (e.g. dQw4w9WgXcQ.txt in the example above)

+You can use the *batch_processor.py* app and the *youtube_vodeos.csv* file to process a batch of YouTube videos.
+The *youtube_videos.csv* file contains a list of YouTube videos to process, and the *batch_processor.py* app will process each video in the list.

+## License
+MIT